basilspice/airbnb-clone/README.md

 Using the search bar users can narrow down the available options by Location, Available Dates, how many Guests

-Using the calender users can select the stay duration, and if any of those dates are already reserved they will not render as an option to rent
+Using the calender, users can select the stay duration, and if any of those dates are already reserved they will not render as an option to rent